Read G.E. Moore with voice, context, and method in the same frame.

 - Strongest objection: Keep whether common sense is a philosophical anchor or simply the most respectable costume worn by inherited assumptions visible instead of smoothing it into admiration.

-The through-line is Common sense, Open question argument, Naturalistic fallacy, and External world proof.
+The most reusable handles on G.E.
+Moore include Common sense, Open question argument, Naturalistic fallacy, and External world proof.

 - Which distinction inside G.E.
 Moore is easiest to miss when the topic is explained too quickly?